SFPC/sfpc.github.io/codewords.md

 The main outcome will be experience with literary arts, with other ways that language connects to art, and with computing.
 Beyond that, students should expect to develop several short draft or sketch pieces (perhaps ones that can be screened, exhibited on screens, experienced online, or read aloud) that could serve as the basis for future artistic practice using language.

-Code Words is organized by Nick Montfort, a poet whose projects include several computer-generated books, pieces for gallery exhibition, work for the Web, and stand-alone computer programs.

 ### Who are the teachers?